Sam Bartram: Career

 After school, Sam Bartram became a miner and played as either centre-forward or wing-half in non-league football in the North-East of England.
 As a teenager he had an unsuccessful trial with Reading.
 When his local village club Boldon Villa were without a goalkeeper for a cup final in 1934, Bartram took over in goal.
 A scout from Charlton Athletic, Anthony Seed, was watching the game and Bartram played so well that Seed recommended him to his brother Jimmy Seed, the Charlton Secretary Manager.
 Anthony Seed was Charlton's chief scout in the north east.

 In his first three years with Charlton, the club rose from Division Three to runners-up in the top division.
 He played in goal for the Addicks for 22 years, ignoring unofficial guest appearances elsewhere during wartime, and was never dropped from the team until he retired in 1956.
 He is considered one of Charlton's greatest players, and their finest goalkeeper.
 He played in four finals at Wembley between 1943 and 1947 (the FA Cup Final in 1946 and 1947, and the Southern Football League War Cup in 1944 and 1945), winning the FA Cup in 1947.
 During the semi-final against Newcastle United at Elland Road on 29 March 1947, Bartram was suffering from food poisoning, so played with a hot poultice on his stomach.

 During the Second World War, Bartram guested for York City, Liverpool and West Ham United.
 He also became a physical training instructor.

-Although Bartram toured Australia with an England XI in 1951 and played for the England B team, he was burdened with the unwanted praise of 'the finest goalkeeper never to play for England' as the England national football team had both Frank Swift and Ted Ditchburn jostling for the goalkeeper position.
+Although Bartram toured Australia with an England XI in 1951 and played for the England B team, he was burdened with the unwanted praise of 'the finest goalkeeper never to play for England' as the England national team had both Frank Swift and Ted Ditchburn jostling for the goalkeeper position.

 On 6 March 1954, he set an English Football League record with 500 League appearances.
 He was runner-up in the 1954 Footballer of the Year vote at the age of 40.

 Bartram is the oldest player to have played for Charlton, playing until he was 42, and in 1956, after a record 623 appearances, he left to manage York City.
 In 1960, he became manager of Luton Town, prior to a career as a football columnist for The People.
 He spent his final years in Harpenden.